terra-money/docs/docs/full-node/run-a-full-terra-node/system-config.md

 Most validators will only need to open the following port:

 - `26656`: The default port for the P2P protocol.
 This port is used to communicate with other nodes and must be open to join a network.
 However, it does not have to be open to the public.
-For validator nodes, we recommend [configuring `persistent_peers`](updates-and-additional.md#additional-settings) and closing this port to the public.
+For validator nodes, [configuring `persistent_peers`](updates-and-additional.md#additional-settings) and closing this port to the public is recommended.

 Additional ports: